thcorre/sgnog12-workshop/10-basics/README.md

 The `--cleanup` flag ensures that the lab directory gets removed as well.

-You finished the basics lab exercise!
+🎉 Congratulations!
+You finished the basics lab exercise.